openmiblab/ppln-tristan-human_modelling/README.md

 ## 🛠️ What does it do?

 The **inputs** to the pipeline are signal-time curves in regions-of-interest in the liver and aorta, using a dynamic gadoxetate-enhanced MRI acquisition, of any number of human subjects.
-The data must be in .dmr format as in [this repository](https://doi.org/10.5281/zenodo.15610261) with data acquired during the TRISTAN project:
+The data must be in .dmr format as in [this repository](https://doi.org/10.5281/zenodo.15610261).

 The **outputs** are measurements of gadoxetate uptake rates into hepatocytes, and excretion rates into bile, as well as secondary results such as extracellular volumes or systemic parameters like cardiac output.
 Key numerical results from the TRISTAN studies are saved in [this database](https://doi.org/10.5281/zenodo.15610350).